Last updated on October 21st, 2021 at 01:52 am

 The Alexa number shows the standing for each site compared with the rest.
-A smaller number means higher position, with number one to be at the top.
+A smaller number means a higher position, with number one being at the top.
 While new and unknown sites with little to no traffic rank at several million or are not ranked.

 An Alexa rank of 10.000, for instance, means that the site is 10,000th in the world and so has many more visitors than a site that ranks at 1,000,000.

 Needless to say that Google stands at number 1 and Facebook at number 2, and this still going on unchanged for years.